Lloyd Robertson: Post-CTV

-Personal life
+Personal life and death

 Robertson married his high school sweetheart, Nancy Barrett, in July 1956.
-They have four daughters (Lisa, Nanci, Susan, and Lynda) and seven grandchildren.
+The couple celebrated their 70th wedding anniversary in July 2026.
+They had four daughters—Lisa, Nancy, Susan, and Lynda—seven grandchildren, and one great-grandson.

 On March 29, 2018, Robertson was involved in a multi-vehicle collision on the Don Valley Parkway.
 He was uninjured.